tanzaki/laravel.docs-for-tasks/views.md

     return view('greetings', ['name' => 'Victoria']);

-When passing information in this manner, the data should be an array with key / value pairs.
+When passing information in this view, the data should be an array with key / value pairs.
 Inside your view, you can then access each value using its corresponding key, such as `<?php echo $key; ?>`.